27.7.18

 'Flower Power', POP-UP cut paper design.

 I had recently been having fun creating a POP-UP paper design.
-I had made a blue butterfly from glossy photo paper and art markers for one of the cards but it didn't make it onto a card.
+I had made a blue butterfly from glossy photo paper and art markers for one of the cards, but it didn't end up on a card.
 Instead, I used it on the first shadow lightbox.
 I had also saved Japanese paper from a wrap on a biscuit box to cover the outside of the shadow box perfectly.
-The wine corks are from a wine called 'Primal Roots' and decided it was also a great title for this paper shadowbox!
+The wine corks are from a wine called 'Primal Roots,' and I decided it was also an excellent title for this paper shadowbox!

 Primal Roots by Minaz Jantz Paper Shadow Box